By Mary Kay Foley

-Mary Kay Foley is a physical therapist and Feldenkrais practitioner with 24 years of experience, including work at St. Luke's Elks Rehab.
-She is also coordinator of the Integrative Therapies Program at St. Luke's Wood River Medical Center.
+Mary Kay Foley, a physical therapist and Guild Certified Feldenkrais practitioner, is coordinator of the Integrative Therapies Program at St. Luke's Wood River Medical Center and staff physical therapist at St. Luke's Elks Rehab.